andrewandrepowell/PmodMIC-PmodAMP3-VHDL/README.md

-# PmodMIC-VHDL
+# PmodMIC-PmodAMP3-VHDL
-A VHDL module to drive the Digilent PmodMIC.
+VHDL modules to drive the Digilent PmodMIC and PmodAMP3 peripherals.